phwt/enewsletter-generator/README.md

 ## Release History
  - 2.1 (26-04-18)
      - UI Overhaul with Bootstrap.
          - Remove section header.
-Pages now divided in 2 sections by left for forms and right for result.
+Page will now divided in 2 sections by left for forms and right for result.
          - Move image selection into modal.
      - Remove preview fuction.
 Text will now preview right when you type it.
      - Add function to fill form with placeholder text and placeholder image.
 (For developing purpose)